-There are more than 10,000 templates in the Jotform marketplace, and the best thing is you can customize them as you want.
-You could choose one based on your need, industry or profession and get started in minutes.
+There are more than 10,000 templates in the Jotform marketplace, and the best thing is to customize them as you want.
+You could choose one based on your need, industry, or profession and get started in minutes.

 - Drag and drop builder with a responsive and simple UI;